 Yes, you will be guided and led by an experienced mountaineer, who has certificates in first aid.

-Usually we take 18-20 people in one group, and sometimes there can be as less as 6-7 people trekking together.
-In addition to hikers, the groups also consists of porters, cooks and helpers.
+Usually, we take 18-20 people in one group, and sometimes there can be as less as 6-7 people trekking together.
+In addition to hikers, the groups also consist of porters, cooks and helpers.